 Cervical Disc Replacement

-Cervical disc replacement is a surgical procedure of replacing the diseased or damaged intervertebral discs in the neck region with an artificial disc to restore the motion of spine.
-It is considered as an alternative to anterior cervical discectomy and fusion.
+Cervical disc replacement is a surgical procedure of replacing the diseased or damaged intervertebral discs in the neck.
+This is performed with an artificial disc to restore the motion of the spine.
+And, it is considered as an alternative to anterior cervical discectomy and fusion.

 Artificial disc replacement is indicated in patients with degenerative disc disease, a condition referred to as a gradual degeneration of the disc between the vertebrae caused by a natural process of aging.

-Spine & Orthopedic Center offer consultations throughout Broward and Palm Beach in 5 locations: Boca Raton, Deerfield Beach, Coral Springs, Plantation and Fort Lauderdale.
+Spine & Orthopedic Center offers consultations throughout Broward and Palm Beach in 5 locations: Boca Raton, Deerfield Beach, Coral Springs, Plantation, and Fort Lauderdale.

 Artificial disk designs are of two types- disc nucleus replacement and total disc replacement.

-In disc nucleus replacement only the central portion of the disc (nucleus) is removed and replaced with mechanical device, while the outer ring of the disc (annulus) is not removed.
-However disc nucleus replacement procedure is not commonly practiced and is in investigative stage.
-But in total artificial disc replacement, both the annulus and nucleus are replaced with a mechanical device to restore normal spinal function.
-Artificial discs are usually made up of metal, plastic or a combination of metal and plastic.
+In disc nucleus replacement, only the central portion of the disc (nucleus) is removed and replaced with a mechanical device, while the outer ring of the disc (annulus) is not removed.
+However, the disc nucleus replacement procedure is not commonly practiced and is in the investigative stage.
+But, in total artificial disc replacement, both the annulus and nucleus are replaced with a mechanical device to restore normal spinal function.
+Artificial discs are usually made up of metal, plastic, or a combination of metal and plastic.
 Medical grade plastic (polyethylene) and medical grade cobalt chromium or titanium alloy are used for disk design.

-As bone healing is not required following an artificial disk implantation, early movement is encouraged.
-Early motion can lead to quicker rehabilitation and recovery.
-Hospital stay of about 2 to 4 days may be required.
+As bone healing is not required following artificial disk implantation, early movement is encouraged.
+If you get moving early on, this can lead to quicker rehabilitation and recovery.
+A hospital stay of about 2 to 4 days may be required.
 Basic exercises like regular walking and stretching can be performed during the first few weeks after surgery.

 - Injury to blood vessels